Aliases for TRPM8 Gene

 GeneCards Summary for TRPM8 Gene

 TRPM8 (Transient Receptor Potential Cation Channel, Subfamily M, Member 8) is a Protein Coding gene.
-Diseases associated with TRPM8 include dentin sensitivity.
-Among its related pathways are CREB Pathway and Ion channel transport.
+Diseases associated with TRPM8 include dentin sensitivity and migraine with or without aura 1.
+Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include protein homodimerization activity and calcium channel activity.
 An important paralog of this gene is TRPM1.

 UniProtKB/Swiss-Prot for TRPM8 Gene